mrppdex/vehicle_detection_svm/README.md

 ![heatmap after][heat_post]

 Filtered Heat Map is used as a parameter of the `label` function from `scipy` library.
-That function splits the heatmap into separate regions which look like:
+That function splits the heat map into separate regions which look like:

 ![labels][label_map]